Skip to content

-- WetSkillz staff have the right to stop any reckless or dangerous kiter and/or banning him from the beach with or without prior warning, and in some extreme cases has the authority to confiscate the equipment with collaboration with GREEK PORT POLICE.
+- The kite center staff have the right to stop any reckless or dangerous kiter and/or ban him from the beach with or without warning, and in some extreme cases have the authority to confiscate the equipment in collaboration with GREEK PORT POLICE.

-- Kiting in offshore conditions is not advisable and any kiter going out does so at his own responsibility.
+- Kiting in offshore conditions is not advisable and any kiter going out does so at his own risk.

 - Swimmers and other beach users must remain clear of the kites and kitesurf zone.

 - If you cannot maintain an upwind line (e.g. if you are learning, or if the wind conditions are not suitable for your equipment), then kiting in a direct onshore wind may mean that you should not kite on that day.
 Wait until the wind direction is cross/onshore, so that you can make progress away from the shore.